intershop/intershop-pwa/docs/guides/migrations.md

 Together with the renaming, the implementation has been changed so that the description will only be rendered if the corresponding field has a `props.maxLength` value configured.
 Additionally, the `props` key to provide an alternative translation key has been changed from `customDescription` to `maxLengthDescription`.
 This change allows to use the `description` wrapper with its `customDescription` together with the `maxlength-description` wrapper with a customized `maxLengthDescription`.
-When migrating customer projects, checked to see if a `customDescription` is configured for an `ish-textarea-field`, and if so, replace it with `maxLengthDescription`.
+When migrating customer projects, check to see if a `customDescription` is configured for an `ish-textarea-field`, and if so, replace it with `maxLengthDescription`.
 You also need to check if the `textarea-description` wrapper is configured somewhere other than the default assignment to the `ish-textarea-field`.
 If so, replace these wrapper configurations with `maxlength-description`.

 B2B users with the permission `APP_B2B_MANAGE_ORDERS` (only available for admin users in ICM 12.1.0 and higher) now see the orders of all users of the company on the My Account order history page.
-They can filter the orders by buyer in order to see only, e.g., their own orders again.
+They can filter the orders by buyer in order to see, e.g., only their own orders again.

 In preparation of the cXML punchout self service configuration, we switched from a hidden route parameter that conveys the punchout type context information to a URL query parameter (e.g., `?format=cxml`).
 So customized routing within the punchout area needs to be adapted accordingly.